Skip to main content

 What's the difference between Blocks and Pages?

-• Pages/Product Pages - Completely self-contained pages with URLs (e.g. /about) to which you can add blocks and other page components that can be reused across multiple pages.
+• Pages/Product Pages β€” self-contained pages with URLs (e.g. /about) created in the Pages module, to which you add blocks and other components.

-• Blocks - Reusable components inserted into pages (e.g., footer)
+• Blocks β€” reusable components inserted into pages (e.g. a footer).

 How do I update a block's content?

-All pages using that block update automatically!
+Edit it in the OneEntry admin panel (Blocks section).
+All pages using that block update automatically.

 Should I create many small blocks or few large blocks?